Dasharo/docs/docs/variants/dell_optiplex/initial-deployment.md

 ### Patching the binary

 Now having prepared all of the ingredients, we can proceed with patching the raw binary, to which I will refer as `coreboot.rom`.
+It is assumed that the .rom is copied into the same directory as the extracted blobs.

 If you didn't enable TXT support in your build, you only need to run